Hiflylabs/awesome-dbt/README.md

 - [Refactoring SQL for Modularity](https://courses.getdbt.com/courses/refactoring-sql-for-modularity) - Another dbt labs offered free course on dbt refactoring and CTE supercharging.
 - [Learn DBT from Scratch](https://www.udemy.com/course/learn-dbt-from-scratch/) - Guides you through a setup paired with Snowflake (decorated with extras).

+Tutorials:

+- [DBT in a real world scenario, A Beginner DBT tutorial](https://tipseason.com/dbt-tutorial-real-world-scenario-guide) - A beginner tutorial to Understand dbt with a real world example.

 ## How To

 - [Automatically generate ERD](https://github.com/dbt-labs/docs.getdbt.com/discussions/1541) - Automatically generate ERDs and display in your docs site.